 The second phase of the exhibition opened in May 2016 and commemorated the centenary of the Battle of the Somme, in which 52 Old Edwardians lost their lives.
 This exhibition explored the Somme campaign in greater detail and told the individual stories of Old Edwardians who fought and died in the campaign.

-The third and final phase of the exhibition, which opened on 6 November 2018, centres on the School’s Roll of Honour and also seeks to remember forgotten casualties of the First World War.
+The third and final phase of the exhibition opened on 6 November 2018 and centred on the School’s Roll of Honour, whilst also seeking to remember forgotten casualties of the First World War.

 Great War films

 Four films have been produced to accompany the exhibitions in the Chapel.
 The experiences of three Old Edwardians are told in individual documentary films about JRR Tolkien, Robert Cary Gilson, and John Osborn Walford, and an additional film looks into the history of the Somme.